Requirement review

 | Third-party inspection option | High-value orders, retail launches or strict buyer compliance needs. | Adds independent confirmation before balance payment or shipment. |

-Real project evidence should be requested according to order value, timeline and risk.
+Request evidence when order risk justifies it.Request real project evidence according to order value, timeline and risk.
 Certificate or inspection documents should match the specific supplier route and material claim.

 | Evidence type | When to request it | What it proves |